MartynasZilinskas/mqtt-environment-monitor/README.md

 ## Usage

 After setting up and running the project, the service will start listening to the specified MQTT topics for temperature data and send control command to faikin.
+Additional `Env` column should appear in Faikin's dashboard.

 ![Faikin Dashboard with environment temperature](./assets/fakin-dashboard.png)